Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.4/getting-started/introduction.md

 toc: true
 ---

-## About Orange Brand

-All Boosted components are compliant with Orange Brand Guidelines.
-Some Boosted features may not support the brand guidelines, partially or entirely.
-They are tagged in this documentation with the following <span class="sr-only">warning, not brand compliant</span><span class="icon-anti-spam" style="color: #dc3c14; font-size: 2rem" aria-hidden="true"></span>, use them at your own risks.
-Please note the entire Boosted doc is preserved and enhancend when necessary with orange brand specifics, i.e. [navbar](../../components/navbar/) page contains unsupported features, check out [navbar orange](../../components/navbar-orange/) page to find out what to use.

 ## Quick start

 Looking to quickly add Boosted to your project?
 Use BootstrapCDN, provided for free by the folks at StackPath.
 Using a package manager or need to download the source files?
 [Head to the downloads page]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/download/).